wknishio/variable-terminal/readme.md

 It has various functions inspired by TELNET, FTP, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.

+This is the full variant with jna native functions.

 Some of the available features are:

 * ISAAC, VMPC, SALSA, HC or ZUC encryption.